johannschopplich/kirby-headless/README.md

 ### API Builder

-This headless starter includes an Express-esque API builder, defined in the [`KirbyHeadless\Api\Api` class](./src/classes/Api.php).
+This headless starter includes an Express-esque API builder, defined in the [`JohannSchopplich\Headless\Api\Api` class](./src/classes/Api.php).
 You can use it to re-use logic like handling a token or verifying some other incoming data.

 Take a look at the [built-in routes](./src/extensions/routes.php) to get an idea how you can use the API builder to chain complex route logic.